 Key Regulatory Bodies:

 - Commodity Futures Trading Commission (CFTC): The CFTC is a federal regulatory agency that oversees all forms of futures and options markets in the USA, including forex.
 It enforces laws that ensure fair and transparent practices and has the authority to take action against brokers or firms that violate its regulations.
-The CFTC has the power to issue fines and penalties or suspend the operations of non-compliant brokers.
+The CFTC has the authority to impose fines and penalties, as well as suspend the operations of non-compliant brokers.

-- National Futures Association (NFA): The NFA is an independent regulatory body that ensures compliance with ethical trading practices in the futures and forex markets.
+- National Futures Association (NFA): The NFA is an independent regulatory body that ensures compliance with ethical trading practices in the futures and foreign exchange (forex) markets.
 Brokers that wish to offer services to US clients must be members of the NFA.
-The NFA enforces a range of rules aimed at protecting investors, including mandating that brokers have sufficient capital reserves and follow reporting requirements.
-It also maintains a public registry of regulated firms, which traders can easily check to verify a broker’s status.
+The NFA enforces a range of rules aimed at protecting investors, including mandating that brokers maintain sufficient capital reserves and comply with reporting requirements.
+It maintains a public registry of regulated firms, which traders can easily check to verify a broker’s status.

 Strict Licensing Requirements